 Young adults often think that the solution for launching into independence is career-driven but struggle to explore why they are drawn to the roles they want to enter or what they might find fulfilling about it.
 Instead of asking young adults what they want their major to be, we should shift our focus towards asking them what problems they would like to solve–both in their personal lives and in the community.

-While other programs focus on adventure activities, we consider recreation to be anything girls pursue in their free time–from physical activity to creative expression or even community service.
+While other programs focus on adventure activities, we consider recreation to be anything girls and assigned female at birth pursue in their free time–from physical activity to creative expression or even community service.
 We talk about recreation as anything that helps them life a whole-hearted life.
-Our initial recreation assessment asks girls to consider what they believe are their core values and values that they want to work on before asking them to brainstorm possible activities that may help them find a sense of purpose consistent with these values.
+Our initial recreation assessment asks girls and assigned female at birth to consider what they believe are their core values and values that they want to work on before asking them to brainstorm possible activities that may help them find a sense of purpose consistent with these values.

 As every student’s future goals are unique, we believe that our therapeutic approach should be too.
 Our goal is to help students learn to identify their goals, monitor their progress, and advocate for what they need to support them in reaching their goals.